 To be perfectly frank, the Macalope’s kind of going to miss the Flash War.
 We had some good times, didn’t we?
-Mostly thanks to the high-minded rhetoric of Adobe’s representatives, like Lee Brimelow.
+Mostly thanks to the high-minded rhetoric of Adobe’s representatives,

 Go screw yourself Apple.